Optimizing quantum gates towards the scale of logical qubits: Optimization model

 The resulting algorithm error estimator represents a comprehensive understanding of physical errors in our processor.
-It spans $\sim 4 \times 10^{4}$ error components, has $16$ trainable weights, and is trained and tested on $\sim 6500$ benchmarks.
+It spans $\sim 4 \times 10^{4}$ error components, only has $16$ trained weights for the full processor, and is trained and tested on $\sim 6500$ benchmarks.
 Despite its scale, it can still be evaluated $\sim100\text{ times}/\text{second}$ on a desktop.
 Furthermore, it can predict CZXEB cycle errors in the wide range $\sim 3 - 40 \times 10^{-3}$ within two factors of experimental uncertainty (see SI).
-In total, the estimator is sufficiently fast for optimization and predictive for scaling projections.
+In total, the estimator fulfills our speed, predictivity, and physicality requirements.